ElmerAlanoca/BraTS2020/README.md

 - Drop all the volumes where the amount of annotated data is less that certain percentage.
 (To maximize training on real labeled vo0lumes).

-- Save all useful volumes to the local drive as numpy arrys (np).
+- Save all useful volumes to the local drive as numpy arrays (npy).

 - Split image and mask volumes into train and validation datasets.